kae-gi/Demultiplex/Assignment-the-first/Answers.md

 ## Part 2
 1. Define the problem
-    - We need to go through each of the four read files and assembled into two separate records. ..
-These records will then be
+    - We need to go through each of the four read files and assemble into two separate records.
+Each of the input files' records belongs to the same cluster
+    - These records will then be

 3. Describe output
     - Output should be written between 52 total files: 2 different unknowns, 2 different hopped, and 2 different for each of the 24 indexes.